ko-izumi/mqtt-sample-rust/README.md

 ## Environment Variables

+You need to set the following environment variables to run the client. `.env` file is required in the root directory.

 - `ENDPOINT`: MQTT broker endpoint
 - `TRUST_STORE`: Path to the trust store
 - `KEY_STORE`: Path to the key store